 “The cultural implications of salary compression are huge,” said Cassandra Faurote, compensation expert and President of Total Reward Solutions, an HR consultancy specializing in compensation and rewards.
 She noted that the generational shifts in the workforce and the willingness of younger employees to discuss pay with colleagues can accelerate the consequences of wage compression.
 Learning that a colleague with less experience or less tenure is earning close to or as much as a more senior or experienced individual promotes a sense of unfairness at work, which may lead to an employee’s decision to leave the company or view the pay discrepancy as discriminatory.

 2. It encourages turnover and affects human capital.

 Imagine that you’ve been working for your current employer for 12 years.
-You were hired in 2009 in the midst of the recession as a marketing associate, and your starting salary reflected the economic downturn.
+You were hired in 2009 in the midst of the recession as a marketing associate, and your initial pay rate reflected the economic downturn.
 You’ve done well at your job, been promoted, and specialized in product marketing.
 You’ve received a number of raises, sometimes even biannually, and are now a senior product marketing manager.
 You have no direct reports as you wanted to remain an individual contributor, but you’re a more tenured employee and certainly one of the most senior marketing professionals at your organization.

 Now, say your company is growing and has recently hired two mid-level product marketing managers.
 Through the grapevine, you learn that these new employees, hired into less senior positions, are earning close to what you’re currently earning — after 12 years on the job and a lot of hard-earned experience.
 It’s probable that these new hires are simply commanding the current market rate in a tight labor market.
 But nonetheless, you feel frustrated, angry, and undervalued, and you decide to leave the company.